Dynalon/redux-pattern-with-rx/README.md

 Notes
 ----

-* Unfortunately, TypeScript does not yet support the [ES7 object spread operator](https://github.com/sebmarkbage/ecmascript-rest-spread): ` state => { ...state, prop: newProp }; ` which is why I use `state = Object.assign(state, { prop: newProp })` instead.
-But since `Object.assign` is an ES6 feature, you might need to add a polyfill [depending on your targeted browser matrix](http://kangax.github.io/compat-table/es6/#test-Object_static_methods_Object.assign) or replace it with a deep clone function that might ship with your favorite framework such as `jQuery.extend` or `angular.copy`.
 * Webpack is used as a module bundler, but the pattern will also work using other module bundlers or typescript module outputs.